KevinWang676/ChatGLM2-Voice-Cloning/README.md

 (6) Done!
 Now you can chat with any character you like through ChatGLM2-6B and voice cloning.

+P.S.
+You can see the entire structure of the code via this [link](https://huggingface.co/spaces/kevinwang676/FreeVC/tree/main).

 ### Quick start: [HuggingFace Demo](https://huggingface.co/spaces/kevinwang676/FreeVC) 🤗

 ### If you like the my application, please star this repository. ⭐⭐⭐